kaan-aslim/ros2-inverted-pendulum-simulation-and-lqr-control/README.md

 >
 > This repository focuses on the modeling, simulation, and control of an inverted pendulum as a robotics control problem.
 >
-> The objective is not to design a manufacturable mechanical product, but to develop a complete robotics engineering workflowâ€”from dynamic modeling and controller design to software implementation and closed-loop simulation using ROS2.
+> The objective is not to design a manufacturable mechanical product, but to develop a complete robotics engineering workflow—from dynamic modeling and controller design to software implementation and closed-loop simulation using ROS2.

 ---